HLXII/Evolve-Autoscript/README.md

 # Known Issues (AKA I won't fix)
 If the game is run for long enough without refreshing, then clicking buttons on the modal windows (smelter, factory, etc) will lag the game.
 I don't know why this is, and I don't know how to fix it.
 So...
 I added an Auto Refresh setting to reload the page every 200 seconds.
 Use if you want (but most people don't).

-Some Auto Setting tabs aren't loaded during the Evolution Stage.
-This is because the script pulls game info from the global.
-However, during the evolution stage, some of the info isn't loaded.
-This causes the tabs to load incorrectly/crash.
-I don't feel like figuring out a clean solution, so I'm choosing to ignore it.
-You only really need the General and Evolution tabs during the evolution stage anyways.

 # Stuff to do

 ## Bugfix
 * Theoretical bug: Calculating smelter rate changes may be inaccurate if there is something that also consumes Iron.
 * Major Bug: Auto Market doesn't work.
 Will require a lot of searching

 ## Small
 * Implement Auto Craft to use multiplier buttons, as large storage values cause clicks to crash/not trigger.
 (Currently limiting to 50 clicks)